GRSampreeti/Food-Delivery-System.github.io/Skip_list.md

-# Skip List Implementation
+# Skip List

 ## Introduction

 A skip list is a data structure that allows fast search within an ordered sequence of elements.
 It maintains a linked hierarchy of subsequences, where each successive subsequence skips over fewer elements than the previous one.
-Searching starts in the sparsest subsequence and continues to denser subsequences until the element is found.
+Searching starts in the sparsest subsequence and continues to denser subsequences until the element is found.[5]

 ## Time Complexity